mamba2410/picowalker-32/README.md

 processor.
 Most importantly, its available to purchase, even in small quantities.
 Due to the lack of options for screens and batteries, the *picowalker-32* is slightly larger than the original *Pokewalker*.

+The software in this repo is designed to be enough to run the [picowalker-core]() code to fully simulate a *Pokewalker*, however, theres no reason that other software can't be run on it!

+The name *picowalker-32* comes from the original *picowalker* concept, a [mintyPi](https://sudomod.com/mintypi-v3-5/) inspired pokewalker, based on the [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/), hence the *pico* in the name.
+The project later evolved into a custom-PCB solution using an STM32 controller for lower power draw.
+Hence the *-32* suffix.

 ## What's in this repo

 - Design files for the schematics and PCB layout, drawn in KiCAD 7.